Mastering Callable Signatures in Python Type Hints

 When should I use Callable instead of Protocol for function typing?

 Use Callable for simple function signatures with explicit arguments and return types.
-Use Protocol when you need structural subtyping, multiple methods, or attributes alongside callability.
+Use Protocol when you need structural subtyping, multiple methods, or attributes alongside callability (e.g., a callable with a .retry_count attribute).

 How do I enforce callable strictness in a CI pipeline?

-Configure mypy with --strict and --enable-error-code callable-arg.
-Alternatively, set Pyright’s reportCallIssue to error.
+Configure mypy with --strict.
+Set Pyright’s reportCallIssue to error.
 Run the type checker as a mandatory build step.

 Does Python 3.12+ change how Callable signatures are defined?

-Python 3.12 introduces PEP 695 syntax.
-It allows inline generic definitions.
-The underlying typing.Callable semantics and runtime behavior remain unchanged.
+Python 3.12 introduces PEP 695 type parameter syntax for inline generics (def func[T](...)).
+The underlying typing.Callable semantics and runtime behavior remain unchanged — PEP 695 is syntactic sugar for TypeVar-based patterns.